glasnt/talks/2019_05_PyConUS.podium/slides.md

 The problem is, of cource, because CSS, cross-browser compatibility.

-Turns out that webkit and blink browser engines intepret this differently.
+Turns out that webkit and blink rendering engines intepret this differently.
 Blink ends up with 1px around the spans.
 But webkit ignores it.

 So instead:

 ---

 class: title
-## border-right: 1px solid black; <br>border-bottom: 1px solid black;
+## `border-right: 1px solid black;`<br>`border-bottom: 1px solid black;`

 ???